 - Chatuchak, the largest one and most complete of the city.

 - Khlong Thom Flashlight night market, curious, lively and with a wide range of products, including second-hand.

-- Rod Fai Ratchada night market, fashion leisure area among young Thai people.
+- The One Ratchada night market, fashion leisure area among young Thai people.
 International atmosphere.